 The applications, such as typical client workloads, can be read-intensive, in which the user generally uses 20% for writing and 80% for reading.
 Enterprise applications that use memory for read caching are read-intensive.
 If these applications were to write more data to memory they would be more write intensive.

-Over-Provisioning (OP) summarized easily understandable
+OP summarized easily understandable